Strain-induced exciton mobility in layered WS2 from first principles

-In this work, we develop a first–principles–based semiclassical framework to model exciton dynamics in inhomogeneously strained monolayer transition metal dichalcogenides (TMDs), treating exciton propagation on a real- and momentum-space potential energy surface derived entirely from ab initio calculations.
-By simulating exciton motion under idealized strain landscapes, we isolate the impact of band curvature and energy gradients on drift, confinement, and diffusion, revealing how strain governs distinct transport regimes.
-Our approach, applicable to quasiparticles in systems of arbitrary dimensionality where the band structure evolves continuously with strain, establishes a general foundation for ab initio–guided design of strain-controlled excitonic and quantum transport in next-generation materials and devices.
+In this work, we present a first–principles–based framework to study exciton mobility as a function of inhomogeneous strain.
+We demonstrate our approach for the case of WS$_2$, a prototypical monolayer TMD.
+Using many-body perturbation theory within the GW and Bethe Salpeter equation (GW-BSE) approach, we compute both real- and momentum-space potential exciton energy surfaces.
+We explore characteristic properties of the exciton motion under a large variety of strain landscapes, isolating the impact of band curvature and energy gradients on drift, confinement, and diffusion, to detect how strain governs distinct transport regimes.
+Our approach is generally applicable to quasiparticles in systems of arbitrary dimensionality where the band structure evolves continuously with strain, offering a general pathway for understanding the design principles for strain-guided excitonic and quantum transport in next-generation optoelectronic and excitonic materials and devices.